Pauan/nulan/notes/Customizable syntax.rst

       | if (n.left < r.left || n.right > r.right)
           p.scroll-left <= n.left - r.width / 2

-There are five phases to Nulan's syntax parsing:
+There are four phases to Nulan's syntax parsing:

 1) Tokenization.
 This phase splits a string into tokens.
 The end result is a flat 1-dimensional list of numbers, symbols, and strings::